-I was in the Catalina High School (Tucson) newspaper office with my friend Dorothy McCutcheon.
+I was in the Catalina High School student newspaper office with my friend Dorothy McCutcheon.
 We were both reporters for the Trojan Trumpeteer.
-The local morning newspaper, Arizona Daily Star was a staple in the office, and we read it every day.
-It was the morning of Friday, January 17, 1958 and I was glancing through that morning’s edition when I came across a gem of a story.
+On that January day in 1958, the local morning newspaper, Arizona Daily Star, had just been delivered.
+It was a staple in the office, and we read it every day.
+I was glancing through that morning’s edition when I came across a gem of a story.

-I turned to Dorothy and said, “Look, The Collins Kids are playing at the grand opening of Dorson’s Furniture tonight.”
+I turned to Dorothy and said, “Look, The Collins Kids are playing at the grand opening of Wilson’s Furniture.”